galaxyproject/galaxy-hub/src/tutorials/collections/index.md

 |![](/src/tutorials/collections/smallVsLarge.png)|
 |<small>**Figure 1.
 A history with few datasets** is *easy* to navigate. **A history with many datasets** is *hard* to navigate.</small>

-Not only may clicking on thousands datasets lead to a severe form of [carpal tunnel syndrome](https://en.wikipedia.org/wiki/Carpal_tunnel_syndrome), it may simply be impossible. **Dataset collections** described here help to resolve this situation and make very large analyses Galaxy-friendly.
+Not only may clicking on thousands datasets lead to a severe form of [carpal tunnel syndrome](https://en.wikipedia.org/wiki/Carpal_tunnel_syndrome), it may simply be impossible. **Dollections** (also known are *Dataset collections* or *Lists*) described here help to resolve this situation and make very large analyses Galaxy-friendly.

 # Collections combine datasets to minimize clutter